agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 >`makeMDPAgent(params, world)`

-For an optimal (non-discounting) agent, the parameters are:

->`{utility: <utility_function>,  alpha: <softmax_alpha>}`

 Agent constructors always have these same two arguments.
 The `world` argument is required for the agent's internal simulations of possible transitions.
 The `params` argument specifies the agent's parameters and whether the agent is optimal or biased.

+For an optimal agent, the parameters are:

+>`{utility: <utility_function>,  alpha: <softmax_alpha>}`

 An environment (or "world") and agent are combined with the `simulate` function:

 >`simulate(startState, world, agent, outputType)`

 Given the utility function defined above, the highest utility state is at location 3 (three steps to the right from the origin).
-So a non-discounting agent will move and stay at this location.
+So an optimal agent (who doesn't hyperbolically discount) will move to this location and stay there.

 ~~~~
 ///fold: